Washington’s Long Term Care Payroll Tax and How to Opt Out

 If you already obtained an exemption before 2023, your exemption is still valid!

-The WA Cares Fund exemptions FAQ page says your exemption obtained before 2023 is still valid and exempts you from taxes and benefits under the plan.
+WA Cares Fund says your exemption obtained before 2023 is still valid and exempts you from taxes and benefits under the plan.
 You will need to provide your exemption letter to your employer as proof so they can exclude you from the tax withholding.

-The WA Cares Fund exemptions FAQ page says that it’s up to you to decide to keep or cancel a private long-term care policy.
+WA Cares Fund says, yes, it’s up to you to decide to keep or cancel a private long-term care policy.
 As long as you obtained an approved exemption, your exempt status will not be changed if you cancel the policy.
 For those who need long-term care coverage, we’d recommend you talk with your advising team first.

 Mallory Hall - Alterra Advisors